Old photographs are rarely in perfect condition and often require professional help.

 How to Remove Sepia Tones

 It’s not unusual to find sepia tones in old photographs.
-There’s nothing wrong with a little colour.
+There’s nothing wrong with a little color.
 But you might want your photos to look black & white.

 To make the photo stand out, use Curves or a similar tool to make your new b&w photo look fresh.